 Chan argued that the sedition charges violate Hong Kong’s mini-constitution, which grants citizens freedom of speech, publication and expression.
 The democrat said the indictment also breached international human rights covenants adopted by the United Nations and provided for in the Basic Law.

-“I hope the court can deliver justice to Slow Beat and tell Hong Kong society whether chanting slogans online or on the street, publishing words, slogans and comments, would constitute the offence of sedition and bear criminal liabilities or even prison,” Chan said.
+“I hope the court can deliver justice to Fast Beat and tell Hong Kong society whether chanting slogans online or on the street, publishing words, slogans and comments, would constitute the offence of sedition and bear criminal liabilities or even prison,” Chan said.

 Hong Kong police arrested Tam on September 6, hours before a demonstration against the Beijing-imposed national security law.
 During a hearing two days later, prosecutors cited videos from Tam’s social media accounts and said the 47-year-old had uttered popular protest slogans “Liberate Hong Kong, revolution of our times”, “Five demands, not one less” and “Disband the police force.”